-D. In connection with the Land Conservation Commitment, Grantee has agreed to accept a perpetual conservation easement created pursuant to California Civil Code Section 815 et seq. (the "Conservation Easement") over a portion of the PG&E Watershed Lands that is being donated to the Fall River Resource Conservation District by PG&E consisting of approximately 435 acres of real property located in the County of Shasta, State of California, as more particularly described in Exhibit A attached hereto and incorporated herein by reference (the "Property").
+D. In connection with the Land Conservation Commitment, Grantee has agreed to accept a perpetual conservation easement created pursuant to California Civil Code Section 815 et seq. (the "Conservation Easement") over a portion of the PG&E Watershed Lands that is being donated by PG&E to the University of California Center for Forestry consisting of approximately 3,244 acres of real property in parcels 74 and 75 located in the County of Shasta, State of California, as more particularly described in Exhibit A attached hereto and incorporated herein by reference (the "Property").

-E. Grantee has agreed to accept perpetual conservation easements over PG&E Watershed Lands that are subject to PG&E's Land Conservation Commitment in the Burney Gardens, Cow Creek, Fall River Mills, Hat Creek, Lake Britton, Pit River, and Tunnel Reservoir planning units ("the Watershed Properties").
+E. Grantee has agreed to accept perpetual conservation easements over PG&E Watershed Lands that are subject to PG&E's Land Conservation Commitment in the Cow Creek, Fall River Mills, Hat Creek, Lake Britton, Pit River, and Tunnel Reservoir planning units (the "Watershed Properties").